JPMorgan to quit physical commodity trade amid scrutiny

 The bank's commodity business will come enter an already crowded market.

-Industry executives say that there are two likely types of buyers for these vast, capital-intensive businesses: private equity groups like Carlyle Group, which have recently moved into the space, and sovereign wealth funds like that of Qatar.
+Industry executives say that there are two likely types of buyers for these vast, capital-intensive businesses: private equity groups like Carlyle Group (CG.O), which have recently moved into the space, and sovereign wealth funds like that of Qatar.

 But the group could also be a target for one of several merchant traders looking to quickly expand into metals and energy markets.